SURF Research Day 2026

 2026-05-19 , On Air

-The discussion will focus on practical questions: how can we organise and develop training based on research practice and workflow?
-How to collaborate (within and across institutions) on developing and maintaining training materials?
+Through an open discussion with the audience, fueled by experts in the field, we want to collect input that we can use in further collaborations.
+The discussion will focus on practical questions: How to collaborate (within and across institutions) on developing and maintaining training materials?
 What are the main barriers that need to be overcome?
-And how can we ensure that researchers actually use the training that exists?
+And how can we ensure that these efforts are sustainable?

 What is the nature of your session?: Community With whom do you want to connect?: